nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 5. Paste the Box client_secret in **Client Secret**.
 6. Make sure the **Enabled** box is checked.
 7. Save.
-8. Now just create a new Box document
+8. Now just create a new Box document.

 {{#> callout type='note' }}
-To use the Box file picker with Internet Explorer 11, the following URLs must be added to IE11's trusted sites
+To use the Box file picker with Internet Explorer 11, the following URLs must be added to IE11's trusted sites:
-zone:

 - https://app.box.com
 - https://cdn01.boxcdn.net
 {{/callout}}

 ### Setting Up Live Connect for OneDrive